11TAFADZWALINVAL/alx-system_engineering-devops/README.md

-this folder containes all the scripts for the shell exercise
+this script prints the absolute path of the current working directory